SkafteNicki/dtu_mlops/s6_the_cloud/cloud_setup.md

     throughout the course.

 5. Next, it local setup on your laptop.
 We are going to install `gcloud`, which is part of the Google Cloud SDK.
-    `gcloud` is the command line interface for working with our Google cloud account.
+    `gcloud` is the command line interface for working with our Google Cloud account.
 Nearly everything that we can do through the web interface we can also do through the `gcloud` interface.
 Follow the installation instructions [here](https://cloud.google.com/sdk/docs/install) for your specific OS.